ChibaPet/lxc-utils/notes.md

 cgroup2 /sys/fs/cgroup cgroup2 rw,nosuid,nodev,noexec,relatime 0 0
 ~~~

-Run from the host system - container-specific:
+Run from the host system - container-specific.
+Pick an appropriate subuid
+range and assign it to root.
+(You can do one big range, but I like breaking
+them up into 65,536-UID sets.)

 ~~~
 # CONTAINERNAME=testcontainer
 # CONTAINERMAC=DE:AD:BE:EF:00:00
+# CONTAINERSUBUID=100000

 # mkdir -p /srv/lxc/${CONTAINERNAME}
 # cat > /srv/lxc/${CONTAINERNAME}/config <<END